grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "They are likely looking at the same chart and figuring they can simply wait out our batteries.
 They know we don't have a full charge since they caught us on the surface."
 Said Hemi.

 "They might not be wrong."
 Percy stood upright and smoked.
 "Fuck it.
-Here's what we're going to do: we're going to creep on a direct course towards Pylon City.
+Here's what we're going to do: we're going to creep on a direct course towards Stilt City.
 If we can lose them, even briefly, we'll surface and try to get in touch with Shakes --- we'll launch the pigeon."
 She waved her hand in the air in a way that might indicate a bird fluttering off.

 "His name is Herschel.
 And what if Herschel finds, Shakes.
 Then what?"